Key information

 This course is accredited by the General Pharmaceutical Council (GPhC).

-Dr Helen Hull: The pharmacy course at the University of Portsmouth is designed for our students who are interested in public health, helping patients get the most out of their medicines and general wellbeing of our patients of today.
+The pharmacy course at the University of Portsmouth is designed for students who are interested in public health, helping patients get the most out of their medicines and general well-being of all patients of today.

-Dr Helen Hull: Students have the opportunity to practice within a safe simulated environment, on each other or with our simulated patients when they come in to volunteer.
+Students have an opportunity to practice within a safe simulated environment to do that on each other or with our simulated patients when they come in to volunteer.

-Heidi: Three qualities a student needs to succeed on the course would be: organisation, probably time management, and being able to adapt to different scenarios.
+Three qualities a student needs to succeed on the course would be organisation, time management and being able to adapt to different scenarios.

-Dr Helen Hull: We offer a huge opportunity within placements, and they spend a whole week in a community setting and that can be with a large multiple or one of our local pharmacies.
-In addition to that, within a hospital setting too.
+We offer a huge opportunity within placements and that could be with a large multiple or one of our local pharmacies and in addition to that, within the hospital setting too.

 Contact information